 Women and the Economy in the 19th Century

 The majority of women in Newfoundland by the early 1800s were residents who prosecuted the family-based fishery.
-Others were either Aboriginal or migrant wives and servants from the British Isles.
+Others were either Indigenous or migrant wives and servants from the British Isles.
 Migrant women generally belonged to the middle and upper classes, while single women typically came from poorer households in search of employment overseas.

-Since men generally composed the crews of fishing boats and larger vessels, historians generally placed male labour at the center of the fishery, and thus the Newfoundland and Labrador economy in general.
+Since men generally composed the crews of fishing boats and larger vessels, historians generally placed male labour at the centre of the fishery, and thus the Newfoundland and Labrador economy in general.
 However, women's economic roles in all areas of the fishing industry were extremely important.
 Their work in the fishery, as well as in agriculture and domestic labour, combined to make women the backbone of the household economic unit.

 Women and the Fishery